cicsdev/cics-java-liberty-springboot-transactions/README.md

     - servlet-3.1

-2. Create a CICS Bundle Project with a Dynamic Web Project include for the built war file.
+2. Create a CICS bundle project with a Dynamic Web Project include for the built war file.

-3. Deploy the CICS Bundle Project to CICS.
+3. Deploy the CICS bundle project to CICS.

-4. Enable the JVM Server and CICS Bundle
+4. Enable the JVM server and CICS Bundle

 ## Trying out the sample